• Skip to main content

 • GMO Corn starch

-“Most pharmaceutical companies, like Bayer, the developer of the Flintstones vitamins, do not have the best track record.
+“Most pharmaceutical companies, like Bayer, the developer of the Flintstones vitamins, do not have a good track record.
 Bayer is a German chemical and pharmaceutical company founded in 1863.
 In 1925, it became part of IG Farben, a German chemical industry conglomerate.
 This chemical company had board members that were responsible for the creation of the Federal Reserve, like Paul Warburg (2), who sat on the board of the Federal Reserve as well as I.G Farben.
 It was a corporation well connected with the Rockefeller’s, and the second largest shareholder in Standard Oil.
 The investment was part of a pattern of reciprocal investments between the U.S. and Germany during the Nazi years (3).
 It’s well known that IG Farben was closely connected with the Nazi’s.
 Bayer held the patent for the pesticide Zyklon B, the chemical used in gas chambers.
 Some of IG Farben’s directors were accused as war criminals, while others continued on with the agenda we see taking form today.
 We can see a conflict of interest through the companies shareholders when it comes to the creation of pharmaceutical products.” (source)

 Infant Pedialyte